ansible-collections/cloud-content-handbook/CI/linters.md

         ```

     - Monitor `ruff`'s output and identify any discrepancies or issues compared to the existing linters.
 This phase should last for a trial period of 1 month.
-    - Validate `ruff`'s behavior and performance in the CI pipeline, ddress any discrepancies and fine-tune the `ruff` configuration as needed.
+    - Validate `ruff`'s behavior and performance in the CI pipeline, address any discrepancies and fine-tune the `ruff` configuration as needed.

 3. Gradual Transition to Additional Rules:
     - After the trial period, based on feedback and validation results, gradually enable additional rules in the `ruff` configuration.
 For example: